2025 Africa Cup of Nations: Sponsorship

+Mascot

+The tournament mascot, named Assad (أسد), was revealed on 8 December 2025.
+It was a Barbary lion, a reference to Morocco's national animal and nickname of the national team of Morocco.

+Match ball

+On 10 November 2025, CAF and Puma unveiled Itri (ⵉⵜⵔⵉ) as the official tournament edition match ball.
+The ball, covered in zellij art in red and green, was influenced by an ancient mosaic tradition known for its complex geometric decoration.
+Produced by Puma using Orbital 6 technology, the design combined star-based forms, floral motifs and circular patterns.
+A special edition was made for the final where the official match ball was recoloured in gold.

+Official song

+The official song was "Africallez" (a wordplay in Africa allez!), which stood as one of the tournament's emblems.
+The song was performed by three artists: Beninese musician Angélique Kidjo, and Moroccan singers Lartiste and Jaylann.

+Prize money

+The winners received US$10 million, an increase from US$7 million for the 2023 event.

 Qualification

 The qualifiers were held between 20 March and 19 November 2024, starting with the preliminary round (20–26 March 2024) and then the group stage (2 September–19 November 2024).
 The preliminary round draw was held on 20 February 2024, 14:00 CAT (UTC+2) at the CAF headquarters in Cairo, Egypt.
-The eight involved national teams were seeded into two pots of four based on the FIFA World Rankings from 15 February 2024, Seychelles and Eritrea were excluded from the qualifiers.
+The eight involved national teams were seeded into two pots of four based on the FIFA World Rankings from 15 February 2024, Eritrea and Seychelles were excluded from the qualifiers.
 The eight teams were split into four ties which were played in home-and-away two-legged format.
-The four winners: Chad, Eswatini, Liberia and South Sudan advanced to the group stage to join the 44 teams which entered directly.
+The four winners (Chad, Eswatini, Liberia, and South Sudan) advanced to the group stage to join the 44 teams which entered directly.
 The group stage draw took place on 4 July 2024, 14:30 CAT (UTC+2) in Johannesburg, South Africa.
 The 48 national teams involved were divided into twelve groups of four each, which consisted of the 44 teams that entered directly, in addition to the four winners of the preliminary round, and were seeded into four pots of twelve each based on the June 2024 FIFA World Rankings.